typst/typst/docs/src/guides/guide-for-latex-users.md

 [Lists]($func/list) do not rely on environments in Typst.
 Instead, they have lightweight syntax like headings.
-To create an unordered list (`itemize`), prefix the line of the list item with a hyphen:
+To create an unordered list (`itemize`), prefix each line of an item with a hyphen:

 ````example
 To write this list in Typst...